NiKrause/orbit-blog/README.md

 # Orbit-Blog: Local-First P2P Blogging Platform

 Orbit-Blog is a decentralized blogging platform that leverages the power of OrbitDB and IPFS to create a truly peer-to-peer experience.
 This innovative application allows content to replicate seamlessly between browsers and mobile devices without relying on traditional centralized servers.
-Built as a Progressive Web App (PWA), Orbit-Blog can be installed directly from your browser for a native-like experience.
+Built as a Progressive Web App (PWA), Orbit-Blog can be installed directly from your desktop or mobile browser for a native-like experience.

 ## Current Features
+- Create a personal peer-to-peer blog with categories and comments
+- Share the blog privately via a blog address via social media
+- Publish a blog onto the blogging network
+- Subscribe to another blog

 ### Core Functionality
 - Local-first data storage with peer-to-peer replication